Chaitanya-Chaurasia/Chaitanya-Chaurasia/README.md

 <p>
+  <h3> Hey there!
+I'm Chaitanya! 😇</h3>
   <h3>Welcome to my Github Page.
-Truly, isn't this THE best place any programmer could be at? 😜</h3>
+Let's get real, isn't this THE best place any programmer could be at? 😜</h3>
 </p>
 <hr />